 - On the old Wowza Streaming Engine instance that you're migrating FROM, stop the Wowza Streaming Engine services.
-See Start and stop Wowza Streaming Engine software for instructions on how to stop services on your operating system.
+See Start and stop Wowza Streaming Engine for instructions on how to stop services on your operating system.

 - You should stop Wowza Streaming Engine services to avoid being charged for a second instance (for Subscription keys) or to avoid a startup error (for Perpetual keys) when you create the new server instance to which you'll migrate your content and settings.